Garrana/MEAArc/README.md

 A unified experience viewing your Azure Arc enabled resources whether you are using the Azure portal, the Azure CLI, Azure PowerShell, or Azure REST API.

-# MEA Arc Partners program for customers

-MEA Arc partners program for customers is a program launched by Microsoft MEA to show the value of Azure Arc to customers.
-the program has a specific set of activites that are delivered by qualified partners to customers. the below is meant to be used as a delivery guidance for partners.

 # Scope of work
 partner is expected to deliver the following activities with the agreed customers